jbyttow/tachyon/README.md

 # tachyon
-TachyonDB schemaless, asynchronous data modeling library. *Disclaimer: not production test, or complete!*
+TachyonDB schemaless, asynchronous data modeling library. *Disclaimer: not production tested, or spec complete!*

 ## introduction
 TachyonDB provides a schemaless interface for building and manipulating object models on top of relational databases.